 Sometimes videos are designed with intentional light flickering as part of an effect to create a scary scene.
-This technique is fairly common in horror films.
+This technique is pretty common in horror films.
 However, there are other times when the flickering light is not intentional.

 - How Do LED Lights Work in Photography?